England: Fine Arts London

-Spend 14 weeks living and learning in the heart of the British capital next fall.
+Spend spring semseter living and learning in the heart of the British capital.

-Take courses in Music, Media Arts, fulfill a Tier II, Tier III or Junior Composition requirement, and much more, with Professor Andre Gribou, teacher of the most popular course at OHIO - History of Rock Music.
+Take courses in music, interdisciplinary art, and art history, fulfill a Tier II, Tier III or Junior Composition requirement, and much more, with Professor Andre Gribou, teacher of the most popular course at OHIO - History of Rock Music.

 The College of Fine Arts invites ALL students and ALL majors to join us for an unforgettable experience.
 Your classroom will be the best theaters, music venues and museums in the world.
 Take the train up to Liverpool and see where the Beatles got their start.
 Spend a day in Stratford and see where Shakespeare lived and worked - and got his start.

 We will attend music/theater/performance events every week: from performances by the Royal Shakespeare Company in Stratford-Upon-Avon to new plays premiering in the newest venues....from Rock Icons at The Royal Albert Hall to bands you haven’t heard of - yet - playing at a nearby pub.
 And one of the most extraordinary collections of fine arts museums in the entire world!

 Full performance viewing schedule is booked once onsite and adjusted as new performances are announced.
 Just to give you an idea of what to expect, these are some of the events that participants previous programs attended: